KitCatLoaf/Notification-Maker/README.md

 # Installation
 - Simply download and run "pip install -r requirements.txt" inside the directory.
+- Inside of directory run "python3 main.py" or equivalent command.

 # Use
 - Type in your message and title